nginxinc/docker-nginx/modules/README.md

 0 directories, 3 files
 ```

+Note that the name of the directory needs to be named like the module that
+will be built.

 The scripts expect one file to always exist for a module you wish to build
 manually: `source`.
 It should contain a link to a zip/tarball source code of a
 module you want to build.
 In `build-deps` you can specify build dependencies